 Shell the beans and rinse them off.
 Pick out any beans that have brown spots on them.
 You can cook these for use now, but they're not a canidate for canning or drying as they might spoil.
 If the beans are a little on the dry side, soak them overnight in water.

-Note: It’s not recommended to can dry beans that have been dry for a long period of time using the raw pack method.
+Note: It's not recommended to can dry beans that have been dry for a long period of time using the raw pack method.
+You may can dry beans using the hot pack method.

 Boil water on the stove and pour hot water over beans, leaving a 1 and 1/2 inch head space for quart jars and 1 inch for pints.
 (My pressure canner says 1 and 1/2 inch head space, but my Ball Complete Book of Canning *affiliate link says 1 inch head space after adding the water) I filled the jars to the 1 and 1/2 inch head space with the raw beans, and then filled the hot water to the 1 inch head space mark.
 Wipe rim of jar with a clean damp cloth, place lids on, and screw down bands.
 Place jars in pressure canner.
 Beans are a non-acid food and can only be safely canned in a pressure canner.